jaedin-johnson/robotics_portfolio/README.md

 # Jaedin Johnson's Robotics Portfolio (2023-24)

 ### Description of the bot:
-Our robot, Burnout, will have a simple frame, with one wheel attatched to the back and two to the front.
-With our straightforward design, we hope to create a robot that prioritizes speed without sacrificing turning ability and maneuverability through and around obstacles.
-It will include gears that will hopefully allow us to control the direction of the chassis.
+Our robot, Burnout, will have a simple chassis, with one wheel attatched to the front and two in back.
+It will inlcude four motors in each corner of the frame.
+A scoop will be secured to the front with the goal of moving and carrying small objects.
+With our straightforward design, we hope to create a robot that prioritizes speed without sacrificing maneuverability or turning radius through and around obstacles.

-This model is a speedy and straightforward design.
-We plan on using the speed of the design to help us maneuver our own way through obstacles, with gears that allow us to control the direction of the chassis.
-Some Specific Objectives would be to find a way to create a speedy race car while being able to turn the vehicle and letting the wheels adjust themselves by going down or up.
 <!--Inspiration: https://www.vexforum.com/t/vex-racing-competition/78012-->

 ### Tank drive to move the robot: